If you are feeling a little overwhelmed by the 688 Ignite sessions on Channel 9, then check out this great article from the Exchange Team.

 First introduced in Exchange 2013 Service Pack 1, the IP-less DAG will now become the norm in 2016.
 This is great for Exchange admins because it vastly simplifies the creation of the DAG.

 The challenge is 3rd party vendors.
-Before implementing an IP-less DAG make sure any third party software can operate without an Administrative Access Point (AAP).
+Before implementing an IP-less DAG make sure any third-party software can operate without an Administrative Access Point (AAP).
 If your software vendor requires an AAP, to quote Tim McMichael, “Find another vendor”.
 Tim outlines other alternatives in his session here (just after the 1:06 mark)

 The ESE team announced that IOPS have further been reduced by 22%.
-In fact, the team believes it is already surpassed that metric.
+In fact, the team believes it has already surpassed that metric.
 This is a 95% reduction in IOPS compared to Exchange 2003.
 It continues to reinforce that Exchange can easily be run on 7,200 RPM JBOD disks.
 Solid State Disks (SSD) or 15k RPM spindles are certainly not required.

 Part of this gain was increased through Workload Management, which has added disk latency monitors.
 Workload Management will postpone non-critical tasks until disk latency is under 20ms.